 The Office of Accessible Systems & Technology (OAST) guides and supports all Department components in removing barriers to information access and employment of qualified individuals with disabilities in accord with the requirements of Section 508 of the Rehabilitation Act of 1973 (as amended).
 OAST is part of both the Office for Civil Rights and Civil Liberties and the Office of Chief Information Officer.

-If you believe that the Information and Communication Technology (ICT) used by the Department of Homeland Security does not comply with Section 508 of the Rehabilitation Act, you may file a 508 complaint by following the established procedures outlined on the Civil Rights and Civil Liberties Make a Civil Rights Complaint page, and using the optional DHS Technology Accessibility Issue Reporting Form.
+If you believe that the Information and Communication Technology (ICT) used by DHS does not comply with Section 508 of the Rehabilitation Act, you may file a 508 complaint by following the steps outlined on the Civil Rights and Civil Liberties Make a Civil Rights Complaint page, and using the optional DHS Technology Accessibility Issue Reporting Form.

 For general inquiries please email Accessibility@hq.dhs.gov.
-To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility problem, the preferred format in which to receive the material, the web address (URL) of the material with which you are having difficulty, and your contact information.
+To make sure we respond in a manner most helpful to you, please share the nature of your accessibility problem, the best format in which to receive the material, the web address (URL) of the material with which you are having difficulty, and your contact information.

 If you believe that a physical facility that is designed, built, altered, or leased with Federal funds by the Department of Homeland Security does not comply with the Architectural Barriers Act (ABA), refer to the US Access Board’s website under ABA Enforcement – File a Complaint.